-Our aim is to provide equal access for all
+Our aim is to provide equal access to our games for everyone

 Working with AbilityNet

-Our website has been built in line with accessibility best practice and is accredited by AbilityNet, a charitable organisation specialising in website accessibility.
+Our website has been built in line with accessibility best practice and is built in conformance with AbilityNet, a charitable organisation specialising in website accessibility.

-For those in the know, that means we seek to comply with the Web Accessibility Initiative (WAI) guidelines set out by the World Wide Web Consortium (W3C) and we strive to maintain Level AA of the Web Content Accessibility Guidelines 2.0.
+We maintain compliance with the Web Accessibility Initiative (WAI) guidelines set out by the World Wide Web Consortium (W3C) and strive to maintain Level AA of the Web Content Accessibility Guidelines 2.1.

 Diversity of our web users

 We want to be as inclusive as we can.
-In designing this site, we have considered the needs of players with a range of impairments, including: vision, hearing, mobility, reading difficulties and learning difficulties.
+In designing our site, we have considered the needs of National Lottery players with a range of impairments, including: vision, hearing, mobility, reading and learning difficulties.
 Also, we have considered the needs of people whose first language is not English.